 And finally, let’s talk about the dressing!
 The dressing is so simple and doesn’t require many ingredients; most of which you probably already have.
 Everything gets combined in a mason jar (or a small bowl) and shaken (or whisked) together.

 The dressing recipe makes the perfect amount of dressing for me, but like a lot of dressing on your salads, be sure to double the amount.
-The salad doesn’t store well after being dressed, but if you store everything separately from the dressing it keeps well for a few days.
+This wild rice salad doesn’t store well after being dressed, but if you store everything separately from the dressing it keeps well for a few days.

 This pomegranate and wild rice salad is like Fall in a bowl, and I am sure this is one of the main reasons why I love Fall-time so much.
 Enjoy 🙂